Mark-Assessment/n-drake-tastycoffee-m3-1/README.md

 4. As a user invested in sustainability and ethical sourcing, I want to discover information about the ethical practices and sustainability initiatives of coffee producers, enabling me to make informed choices and support responsible coffee cultivation.
    - **Outcome:** Users can access information about the ethical practices and sustainability initiatives of coffee producers on the website, enabling them to make informed choices and support responsible coffee cultivation, thereby contributing to sustainability efforts within the coffee industry.

+### Design Choices for the Tasty Coffee Website

+This website is meticulously crafted with the following design choices in mind to create an immersive and user-friendly experience:

+#### Coffee-Centric Theme
+- The design of our website revolves around the rich and diverse world of coffee, reflecting our passion for this beloved beverage in every aspect of the user interface.

+#### Color Palette
+- The color palette of our website is inspired by the rich hues associated with coffee and coffee beans.
+Warm tones such as deep browns, caramel, and cream are prominently featured, evoking the comforting and inviting ambiance of a cozy coffee shop.
+These colors are carefully selected to enhance the coffee-centric theme of the website and create a visually appealing and harmonious user experience.

+#### Intuitive Navigation
+- A main navigation menu is incorporated to ensure easy access to different sections of the website, allowing users to effortlessly explore profiles of various coffee types and engage with the community.

+#### User-Focused Interaction
+- User functionality is prioritised, with intuitive features allowing users to browse/search, add, and edit profiles of different coffee types.
+This empowers users to contribute their knowledge and experiences, fostering a sense of community and collaboration among coffee enthusiasts.

+#### Responsive Design
+- The website is designed to be responsive across various devices and screen sizes, ensuring a seamless and enjoyable browsing experience for users accessing the site from desktops, tablets, or smartphones.

+#### Security Measures
+- Robust security measures are implemented to safeguard user data, including the salting of passwords before storage in the database, providing users with peace of mind regarding the security of their accounts and personal information.

+#### Accessibility
+- Accessibility considerations are integrated into the design, ensuring that the website is usable and navigable for all users, including those with disabilities or impairments.

+#### Engaging Content
+- The website offers engaging and informative content, including detailed profiles of different coffee types, brewing techniques, and flavor profiles, enriching users' coffee journey and fostering a deeper understanding and appreciation for coffee.

+#### Community Engagement
+- Features are incorporated to facilitate community engagement, allowing users to share favourite coffees, and learn from each other's insights and perspectives, thereby enriching the overall coffee-loving community experience.

+## Wireframes